smabdullah/Toy_project_1/README.md

 This is a regression problem.
 We start with the linear regression (OLS) and then try the decisiontree and random forest.

-The accuracies of using different matrics are follows
+The accuracies of using different matrics are presented in the following table.

 **Model**          |    **R^2**     |         **MSE**